Manar1sultan/TASK4/README.md

 # TASK4

-The fourth task is to create a chatbot using IBM Watson and integrate it with a website.
+The fourth task is:

+1- Use the Python language in IBM Watson to convert speech to text and text to speech.

+2- Save the resulting text from (Speech to Text Converter) as a txt file.

+3- Save the resulting speech (text to speech) as an mp3 file.

 Files:
 1. Result.txt